KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/project.md

     IMPORTANT!
 Any time the worksheet references viewing in Google     Chrome or refreshing the page in Google Chrome you will use this Preview area instead.
     {% endhint %}

-14. Continue with step 7 above.
-Luckily Cloud 9 also lets us use the magic of emmet.
+14. Continue with step 8 above.
+Luckily Cloud9 also lets us use the magic of emmet.

     {% hint style='danger' %}
-    Cloud 9's initial page structure will be missing two of the above mentioned meta tags.
+    Cloud9's initial page structure will be missing two of the above mentioned meta tags.
 This is okay - you can ignore it and continue on with the worksheet.
     {% endhint %}
 <!--endsec-->